Nurse Arrested In Connection To Case Where Woman In Incapacitated State Gave Birth

-An arrest has been made in connection to the case where a woman who has been in a persistent incapacitated state since age 3 gave birth at a longterm care facility in Phoenix, AZ, authorities said in a press conference Wednesday morning.
+An arrest has been made in connection to the case where a woman who has been in a persistent incapacitated state since age 3 gave birth at a longterm care facility in Arizona, authorities said in a press conference Wednesday morning.

 Nathan Sutherland, a 36-year-old employee of Hacienda HealthCare, will be charged with one count of sexual assault and one count of vulnerable adult abuse.
 Sutherland, who worked as a licensed practical nurse (LPN) at the facility, was taken into custody Tuesday after providing DNA samples that matched that of the baby's.
 Police say they have found no evidence linking anyone else to the case.